-On a Wave of Light is my new poetry film, the result of a ‘Local Live Performance Laois County Council’ commission, for which I’m hugely grateful.
+On a Wave of Light is the result of a ‘Local Live Performance Laois County Council’ commission, for which I’m hugely grateful.

-Like most of my previous films, this one was shot entirely on an iPhone, but in this instance I also wrote and played the music (something of a new departure), greatly emboldened by a generous contribution from bodhrán maestro Colm Phelan.
+Like most of my previous films, it was shot entirely on an iPhone.
+The music, which I wrote and played (in something of a new departure), was greatly enriched by a generous contribution from bodhrán maestro Colm Phelan.